0Manav0/AI-threat-detect/README.md

 ├── .gitignore

-#SPECIAL NOTE: PLEASE PLACE preprocessing-checkpoint.ipynb and all .ipynb FILES INSIDE A FOLDER NAMED .ipynb_checkpoints, sorry for inconvinence
+#SPECIAL NOTE: PLEASE PLACE preprocessing-checkpoint.ipynb and all .ipynb FILES INSIDE A FOLDER NAMED .ipynb_checkpoints also unzip data folder and check for dupicatiion in data folder, sorry for inconvinence

 📖 How it works